Hubert Sagnières

-Hubert Sagnières, born on 10 May 1955 in Vienne, France, is a company executive of French and Canadian nationality.
+Hubert Sagnières (born 10 May 1955 in Vienne, France), is a business executive of French and Canadian nationality.
 He was chairman and CEO of Essilor International from 2012 to 2018 and became executive vice-chairman of EssilorLuxottica while keeping his role of chairman of Essilor International when Essilor merged with Luxottica in 2018.

+Sagnières is also known for his enthusiasm for polar expeditions and his interest in the history of French explorations.

 Biography

-Academic background
+Education

-Hubert Sagnières graduated with a degree in Economics from Lille University and a master's degree from École Centrale de Lille and obtained an MBA from INSEAD.
+Hubert Sagnières graduated with a degree in Economics and a master's degree from École Centrale de Lille and obtained an MBA from INSEAD.

 Professional debut

-In 1980, Hubert Sagnières moved to Tahiti in French Polynesia and joined Plastiserd LLC, eventually becoming the managing director.
+In 1980, Sagnières moved to Tahiti in French Polynesia and joined Plastiserd LLC, eventually becoming the managing director.
 From 1986 to 1987 he then held the position of assistant general manager of Europe at Valois in Paris.
-In 1988, Hubert Sagnières became the chief executive officer of Homespace.
+In 1988, Sagnières became the chief executive officer of Homespace, based in Paris.

 Essilor

 Career at Essilor

-Hubert Sagnières joined Essilor in 1989 as president of International Marketing in the optical lens division.
+Sagnières joined Essilor in 1989 as president of International Marketing in the optical lens division.
 In 1991 he left Europe for Montreal, Canada where he was appointed to president of Essilor Canada, followed by president of Essilor Laboratories of America in 1997.
-In 1998, he was given the position of president of Essilor of America, based in Dallas Tx.
+In 1998, he was given the position of president of Essilor of America, based in Dallas, Texas.
 In 2006, he acquired more responsibility through his position as president of Essilor Europe and North America.

 In 2008, he was named chief operating officer of the Group, and on 1 January 2010, Hubert Sagnières became chief executive officer of Essilor International.
 In 2011, the Group indicated that it would return to Essilor's traditional mode of governance by regrouping the functions of chairman and CEO.

-On 24 November 2011, Essilor's board of directors appointed Hubert Sagnières as chairman and CEO of the Group from 2 January 2012, succeeding Xavier Fontanet.
+On 24 November 2011, Essilor's board of directors appointed Sagnières as chairman and CEO of the Group from 2 January 2012, succeeding Xavier Fontanet.